CASE FILE #BLPD-1954-03-08-001

 FULL CASE FILE

-The Tragic Tale of Constance Fisher: A Mother's Descent into Madness
+The Tragic Tale of Constance Fisher: A True Crime Narrative

-Constance's early life began with abandonment by her birth parents, only to be adopted by the Sirois family.
-Neighbors in her community remembered her as a "pretty and nice girl," though they also noted her moodiness.
-At the tender age of 17, she married Carl Marion Fisher, a World War II veteran seven years her senior, who worked at a car shop in the Maine Central Railroad.
-Together, they settled in a small home in Waterville, Maine, where they started their family with three children: Richard (born 1947), Daniel (born 1948), and Deborah Kay (born 1953).
+Constance Margaret Sirois entered the world on March 26, 1929, in Oakland, Maine, her life marked from the start by abandonment.
+Left by her birth parents, she was taken in by the Sirois family.
+Neighbors described her as a pretty girl with a nice demeanor, though she was often noted for her moodiness.
+At the age of 17, in 1946, Constance married Carl Marion Fisher, a 24-year-old World War II veteran working at a car shop in the Maine Central Railroad.
+The couple settled into a modest home in Waterville, Maine, where they welcomed three children: Richard in 1947, Daniel in 1948, and Deborah Kay in 1953.

 The First Tragedy

-The morning of March 8, 1954, was like any other until it turned into a nightmare for Carl Fisher.
-Returning from work, he found his home locked.
-Sensing something was amiss, he enlisted the help of Dr. Richard Chasse, who had been treating Constance for depression.
-Together, they broke down the door.
-Inside, Carl discovered his children Daniel and Deborah, appearing to be peacefully asleep but were, in fact, lifeless in their beds.
-The horror deepened when he found his eldest son Richard drowned in the bathtub.
+March 8, 1954, dawned like any other day, but it would end in unimaginable horror.
+Carl Fisher returned home from work to find the door locked.
+Sensing something was amiss, he sought help from Dr. Richard Chasse, who had been treating Constance for her depression.
+Together, they forced their way into the house.
+In the bedroom, Carl discovered the lifeless bodies of Daniel and Deborah, seemingly asleep in their beds.
+The bathroom revealed a grimmer scene: his eldest, Richard, drowned in the bathtub.

 The Second Tragedy